doejo/service-skeleton/README.md

 ## Rake tasks

 ```
+rake console                # Start application console
-rake db:create              # Creates the database from DATABASE_URL or config/database.yml for the current RAILS_ENV (use db:create:all to create all databas...
+rake db:create              # Creates the database from DATABASE_URL or config/database.yml for the current RAILS_ENV (use db:create:all to create all databases in the config)
 rake db:create_migration    # Create a migration (parameters: NAME, VERSION)
-rake db:drop                # Drops the database from DATABASE_URL or config/database.yml for the current RAILS_ENV (use db:drop:all to drop all databases in ...
+rake db:drop                # Drops the database from DATABASE_URL or config/database.yml for the current RAILS_ENV (use db:drop:all to drop all databases in the config)
 rake db:fixtures:load       # Load fixtures into the current environment's database
 rake db:migrate             # Migrate the database (options: VERSION=x, VERBOSE=false, SCOPE=blog)
 rake db:migrate:status      # Display status of migrations